ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 What is zidovudine?

-- Treatment of HIV infection in adults and children 4 weeks of age and older.
-When zidovudine is used to treat HIV infection, the medicine is always used in combination with other anti-HIV medicines.
+- To treat HIV infection in adults and children 4 weeks of age and older.
+When zidovudine is used to treat HIV infection, the medicine is always used in combination with other HIV medicines.

 What should I tell my health care provider before taking zidovudine?

 Before taking zidovudine, tell your health care provider: